 Time Delivery Just Right.

-Most corporate offices are deserted during the weeks of Christmas and New Year’s Day.
+If you're gifting during major holidays (Christmas or New Year's Day), keep in mind most corporate offices are deserted during those weeks.
 Make sure your gift gets there in time to be received!
 If you’d like to really stand out, wait until after the New Year to deliver your gift – this works especially well if you’re sending something health and wellness related.
 Just be sure to include a fun note explaining why you waited (as opposed to just being late!).